42Crunch/resources/firewall-deployment/AzureCloud.md

 4. Click on **Import API** to upload the Pixi API definition from the file `OASFiles/Pixi-v2.0.json`.
 Once the file is imported, it is automatically audited.![Import API definition](./graphics/42c_ImportOAS.png?raw=true "Import API definition")

    The API should score around 89/100 in API Contract Security Audit: the API contract description in this file has been optimized, in particular for data definition quality (such as inbound headers, query params, access tokens, and responses JSON schema).
-This implies we can use it as-is to configure our firewall.
+This implies we can use it as-is to configure the API firewall.

 5. In the main menu on the left, click **Protect** to launch the protection wizard